jsfuentes/Code-Cheatsheet/CSS/box.md

 ```

 Margin is collapsable.
 So if divs stacked and top has margin-bottom: 40px and bottom one has margin-top 30px.
 Space between them will be 40px

+Margin-auto horizontal centers div if it has set width

 ### Border